bathtime/arch/README.md

 ** BUGS: **

 1. encrypted bcachefs throws an error after entering password twice when prompted during boot.
-Login succeeds nonetheless
+Login succeeds nonetheless.
-2. bcachefs cannot install an ext4 system to do some known bug.
-You may install btrfs or bcachefs instea
+2. bcachefs cannot install an ext4 system due to some known bug in bcachefs.
+You may install btrfs or bcachefs instead.
 3.